Previous Chapter: The Ransom

 For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.

 When we were sold to death, in disobedience, we were made a servant to death doing only the will of death.
 It is then only by acknowledging our death in sin that we come to find the true fullness of life in God.
 Such life, otherwise known as living in the Holy Spirit, begins only with the birth of our spiritual self by the Spirit.
-It is only through this spiritual birth, does one genuinely gain the perspective to shed their sinful tendencies and honestly adopt the ways of righteousness.
+As per the gospel, it is only through this spiritual birth, does one genuinely gain the perspective to shed their sinful tendencies and honestly adopt the ways of righteousness.
 It is only by this birth do we ever come to transform back into the image of God we were first intended to be.

 We were buried therefore with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life.

 As we make this transformation, we should always remember and account for the fact that we are always under grace never having been truly worthy for any portion of blessings from the Spirit.
-As a matter of fact, it is actually only through abolishing the idea of ‘righteousness through works’ that we can ever truly be empowered to earnestly overcome the sinful passions of our bodies in the first place.
+As a matter of fact, it is actually only through abolishing the idea of “righteousness through works” that we can ever truly be empowered to earnestly overcome the sinful passions of our bodies in the first place.
 Such that, the more control and glory we give to God, the more we understand how little control and how little glory we have.

 For while we were living in the flesh, our sinful passions, aroused by the law, were at work in our members to bear fruit for death.